SAP-samples/cloud-commerce-sample-setup/README.md

 # SAP Commerce Cloud with Data Hub Sample Repository

 This sample repository contains the files and folders that are required to set up SAP Commerce Cloud with Data Hub.
+This sample is meant to be an addition to a standard storefront setup and shows only how Data Hub deployment can be configured.
+This sample can be used "as is" only, if you're interested in trying or testing the Data Hub.
+Most likely, for production deployments, it has to be combined with another sample demonstrating the commerce suite configuration and customization capabilities, e.g. 2205-spartacus.
 You can clone this repository and then follow the instructions in the readme to update the example files with your specific details.

 When your files are ready, push them to your SAP Commerce Cloud repository.